mkobuolys/flutter-design-patterns/assets/markdown/bridge.md

 _Customer_ and _Order_ are concrete entities which extend the abstract class _EntityBase_. _Customer_ class contains _name_ and _email_ properties, _Customer.fromJson_ named constructor to map the JSON object to class fields and a _toJson()_ method to map class fields to the corresponding JSON map object. _Order_ class contain _dishes_ (a list of dishes of that order) and _total_ fields, a named constructor _Order.fromJson_ and a _toJson()_ method respectively.

-_IRepository_ is an abstract interface class which is used for the repositories:
+_IRepository_ defines a common interface for the repositories:

 - _getAll()_ - returns all records from the repository;
 - _save()_ - saves an entity of type _EntityBase_ in the repository.

-_CustomersRepository_ and _OrdersRepository_ are concrete repository classes which implement _IRepository_ interface.
+_CustomersRepository_ and _OrdersRepository_ are concrete implementations of the _IRepository_ interface.
 Also, these classes contain a storage property of type _IStorage_ which is injected into the repository via the constructor.

-_IStorage_ is an abstract interface class which is used for the storages:
+_IStorage_ defines a common interface for the storages:

 - _getTitle()_ - returns the title of the storage.
 The method is used in UI;
 - _fetchAll\<T\>()_ - returns all the records of type _T_ from the storage;
 - _store\<T\>()_ - stores a record of type _T_ in the storage.

-_FileStorage_ and _SqlStorage_ are concrete storage classes which implement _IStorage_ interface.
+_FileStorage_ and _SqlStorage_ are concrete implementations of the _IStorage_ interface.
 Additionally, _FileStorage_ class uses the _JsonHelper_ class and its static methods to serialise/deserialise JSON objects.

 _BridgeExample_ initialises and contains both - customer and order - repositories which are used to retrieve the corresponding data.
 Additionally, the storage type of these repositories could be changed between the _FileStorage_ and _SqlStorage_ separately and at the run-time.

 ### EntityBase

-An abstract class which stores the id field and is extended by all of the entity classes.
+An abstract class that stores the id field and is extended by all of the entity classes.

 ```
 abstract class EntityBase {